lawik/notes/Blog - The Future Stack.md

 Fly.io is a very visible cloud provider in the Elixir ecosystem and they put forward an interesting promise.
 They don't deliver on that promise currently but I think it would be very compelling if they get there.
 Especially for Elixir.
 Let's dig in.

 *This work is sponsored and supported by Tigris.
+Object Storage that works like a CDN on Fly.
 They are also part of the subject of the post.
 You'll see.
 It is not mainly about them though they play an interesting part.*

-This post is adapter from a talk I gave [at GigCity Elixir in Chattanooga](https://underjord.io/chattanooga-gigcityelixir-nervesconf-2024.html).
+This post is adapted from a talk I gave [at GigCity Elixir in Chattanooga](https://underjord.io/chattanooga-gigcityelixir-nervesconf-2024.html).
 In the talk I went to the trouble of trying to underline the value and difficulty of making things simple.
 I will abbreviate those efforts significantly in this blog post.
 If you don't believe simplicity has value.
-Come back and read this later.
+Come back and read this later, when you do.

 I will offer Gall's Law.
 (TODO: format quote)